Youth Nutrition Site Coordinator

 The city of Aurora is seeking enthusiastic individuals for a career in the Recreation Division.
 Site Coordinators will be on the front line of operating the City's sponsorship of the Child and Adult Care Food Program, providing youth meals at indoor locations throughout Aurora.

-This contingent position will be from the end of August 2018 through May 2019.
+This contingent position will end around May 2019.